-By default, installation and deinstallation of CBFS Registry files (kernel-mode drivers) can be performed from the user account, which belongs to Administrators group.
+By default installation and deinstallation of CBFS Direct files (kernel-mode drivers) can be performed from the user account which belongs to Administrators group.
 This is a security measure of Windows operating system.
-You can change this behaviour on the target system by adjusting the list of users and groups that have the right to install and uninstall the drivers.
+You can change this behaviour on the target system by adjusting the list of users and groups who have the right to install and uninstall the drivers.
 This can be done in Control Panel -> Administrative tools -> Local Security Settings -> Local Policies \ User Rights Assignment (tree branch), there you need to change "Load and Unload device drivers" item.
-No need to say that by default, you can change the security settings, if you are system administrator.
+No need to say that by default, you can change the security settings if you are system administrator.

 Notes for Vista and later versions of Windows

-If you have UAC (User Account Control) enabled, Vista and later versions of Windows will run applications started by you with limited rights even when you are logged in as the administrator or a member of Administrators group.
+If you have UAC (User Account Control) enabled, Vista and later versions of Windows will run applications started by you with limited rights even when you are logged in as administrator or m7ember of Administrators group.

 If you install or uninstall the drivers by calling the above mentioned functions in your code, you need to elevate privileges of your application so that it's started with truly administrative rights.

-To elevate privileges for your application, you must start it with Run As Administrator option.
-In Windows Explorer, this is done using Run As Administrator command in the context menu for the application.
-Alternatively, you can set the corresponding option in the Properties window, shown for your executable module.
+To elevate privilages for your application, you must start it with Run As Administrator option.
+In Windows Explorer this is done using Run As Administrator command in context menu for the application.
+Alternatively you can set the corresponding option in the Properties window shown for your executable module.

 One more option is to use the manifest.

 The manifest file can be placed next to the executable of your application or embedded into the executable.

 If you decide to keep the manifest in a separate file, it must be named <EXEName_with_extension>.manifest, eg.